 “The total effort which would occupy a busy man for three minutes all told may in this fashion leave another person prostrate after a day of doubt, anxiety and toil.”

-While work is elastic in its demands on time, there is obviously also some quality tradeoff.
-It does not make sense to say ‘Please make me a website in 30 minutes’.
+While work is elastic in its demands on time, there is obviously some quality trade-off.
+It does not make sense to say "Please make me a website in 30 minutes."